Homepage // Conditions / Skin Cancer / Actinic Cheilitis

 Real Patients Before and After photos

-Mohs Surgery to Treat Skin Cancer on Forehead
+Mohs Surgery to Treat Skin Cancer on Temple

-Mohs surgery to treat skin cancer on nose
+Mohs surgery to treat skin cancer on cheek – 5 years later

 In The News